AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/05_Security_Exposure _Analysis_And_Risk_Score.md

 ## 🎯 Objective

-Identify and remediate security exposures reported by **Microsoft Defender for Endpoint (MDE)** using actionable hardening measures.
-This includes applying **Attack Surface Reduction (ASR)** rules, Windows Defender configurations, and system updates, while also documenting accepted residual risks.
+Reduce exposures reported by **Microsoft Defender for Endpoint (MDE)** through actions like **ASR rules**, Defender configuration, system updates, and document any accepted residual risks.

 ## 📝 Introduction

-In enterprise environments, continuous exposure management is critical to reduce attack surfaces and maintain compliance.
-This section details a **real-world remediation workflow** based on a high exposure alert raised in the **Threat & Vulnerability Management (TVM)** dashboard within MDE.
+In enterprise environments, continuous exposure management is key to reducing the attack surface.
+This section outlines a **real-world remediation workflow** based on a high-severity alert from MDE's **Threat & Vulnerability Management (TVM)** dashboard.

 You’ll follow step-by-step remediations mapped to Microsoft security recommendations, covering both **automated defenses** (e.g., ASR rules, PUA blocking, Controlled Folder Access) and **manual risk acceptance**, aligned with business and operational needs.